123andy/redcap_timezone_scheduler/README.md

 ![Select Button](./docs/select_appt_button.png)

 You then select available appointments from a list.
-Each appointment is shown in your local time (EST in example) as well as SERVER time (PST in this case)
+Each appointment is shown in the BROWSER's local time (EST in example) as well as SERVER time (PST in this case).

 ![Appointment List](./docs/appointment_list.png)